cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ## Update PoseEstimator Script

-Now we can call the preprocessing inside the `PoseEstimator` script.
+Now we can call the preprocessing methods inside the `PoseEstimator` script.
 However, we first need to make some other additions.

 ### Add Barracuda Namespace

-We only need to add the `Unity.Barracuda` namespace to implement the preprocessing code.
+We need to add the `Unity.Barracuda` namespace so that we can work with [Tensors](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.Tensor.html).

 ```c#
 using System.Collections;